MonkmanMH/WorkInProgress/WillieNelson.md

 I sometimes get asked to speak to groups of university students or people just embarking on their careers.
 I am used to getting asked about career advice, and I suspect that most people are expecting responses like "Take Course X" or "Learn to program [insert language Y]" or "Get certified as professional designation Z."  Instead I do this:

-At the end of the presentation, I say "Let's play _Name That Celebrity_" and show a sequence of photos of Willie Nelson, working backwards in time, noting the fact that it's clearly the same man, just younger (and sometimes pointing out that the hole in the guitar is smaller).
+At the end of the presentation, I say "Let's play _Name That Celebrity_" and show a sequence of photos of Willie Nelson, working backwards in time, noting the fact that it's clearly the same man, just younger (and sometimes pointing out that the hole in the guitar is smaller).  {The photos are below.}

 Then comes the dramatic jump to the 1960s Willie.
 This usually gets some chuckles ...
 I then say something like:

 > Willie Nelson is one of the most successful and familiar musicians on the planet.
 But before he became famous, and famous for doing whatever he wanted to do, he was a struggling songwriter in Nashville who was trying to conform to what a "country singer" was supposed to look and sound like.